 FUNCTIONALLY OBSOLETE A functionally obsolete bridge is one that was built to standards that are not used today.
 These bridges are not automatically rated as structurally deficient, nor are they inherently unsafe.
 Functionally obsolete bridges are those that do not have adequate lane widths, shoulder widths, or vertical clearances to serve current traffic demand, or those that may be occasionally flooded.
+(Due to recent Federal changes, this category is no longer being tracked and reported,)

 STRUCTURALLY DEFICIENT A highway bridge is classified as structurally deficient if the deck, superstructure or substructure is rated in "poor" condition.
-A bridge can also be classified as structurally deficient if deterioration of its primary members reduces its load carrying capacity or if a waterway opening below the bridge overtops the bridge during floods.
+(Due to recent Federal changes to the definition, a bridge is no longer classified as structurally deficient based on load carrying capacity or waterway opening,)